Ysurac/openmptcprouter-feeds/luci-app-omr-bypass/docs/bypass-guide.md

 protocols — the categories are pulled from the same proto JSON file, so whatever the router lists as a category shows up here automatically.

+## Bypass rules and port forwarding

+A bypass rule decides where a connection *your side* opens goes out.
+It never applies to the reply traffic of a connection someone opened *from outside* through a port forward, even when that connection is on a bypassed port:

+* **A port forward relayed by your VPS** (a port forward with the VPN as its source zone, which is what OMR pushes to the server) arrives over the tunnel, so its answers go back over the tunnel.
+That stays true with a bypass rule on the same port — otherwise the answer would leave a WAN still carrying the tunnel's address and the remote end would never see it.
+Note WireGuard makes this easy to run into: it sends from its own `ListenPort`, so with both ends on the same port a *destination* port rule matches the answers too.
+* **A port forward reached directly on a WAN address** (a port forward whose source zone is `wan`, for a WAN that is reachable from outside) answers through the WAN it came in on, whichever interface the default route or a bypass rule would otherwise pick.

+So if what you want is a service behind the router reachable *without* going through the VPS at all — a WireGuard endpoint, say — add the port forward with **wan** as its source zone and have the remote peer connect to that WAN's own public address.
+A bypass rule for the same port only covers the connections your side starts.

 ## DPI Flows

 ```